 To achieve success anywhere, you will have to learn from your mistakes and be aware of the weaknesses and habits you repeat.
 Candidates often tend to repeat the same mistakes repeatedly even after they are given thorough feedback.
 Take your time to understand your errors thoroughly.
 Are they related to spelling?
 If so, follow IELTS writing tips, practice writing misspelled words correctly.
 Are your errors related to verb tense?
 Then focus on that, is it related to vocabulary?
 Then focus on that.
 Learn the rules and how to use them.
 The important thing is to not make those errors again.
-Are you nervous or feeling tense? this will help you: What are the fears about the IELTS Exam and How to get rid of
+Are you nervous or feeling tense? this will help you:

 Develop your writing skills by learning how to structure an essay paragraph by paragraph.
 Practice IELTS reading Practice test and understanding IELTS essay questions.
 It is easy to go off-topic or not directly answer the question.
 Additionally, read many different sample IELTS essay questions and write sample responses.

 The more practice you get writing responses to different IELTS essay questions, the more comfortable you will feel with various topics.
 Be careful not to memorize sample IELTS essays.
 I have seen many candidates make this mistake.
 Even if you get a similar topic in the exam, the concentration of the question will be diverse and so the answer will have to exactly address the question.